 - Keep them in an airtight container or jar.
 Glass is the best option because metal and plastic can affect the flavour of some herbs.

 - Keep them in a cool place.
-Heat will speed up flavour loss.
+The heat will speed up flavour loss.

 - Keep them in a dark place, away from light to conserve the colour.

 To check its freshness, crush the dried herbs between your fingers and smell it.
-If the scent is light, the herbs have lost its flavour and need to be replaced.
+If the scent is light, the herbs have lost their flavour and need to be replaced.